We had a difficult time putting together a Top 10 Best Hawaii Waterfalls List.

 Indeed, this waterfall just seemed to be well situated no matter how we looked at it.

-And it was this rare combination of unusual scenery, location, and size that compelled us to place the falls on this list of our favorites.
+So given this rare combination of unusual scenery, location, and size, we had to place it on this list of our favorites.

 This 80ft postcard waterfall is also one of the easiest ones to visit.

-We know because every time we’ve been to the Hilo side of the Big Island, it’s practically a compulsory visit.
+We know because every time we’ve been to the Hilo side of the Big Island, we made a stop for it.

-Flanked by lush tropical flora, this post card waterfall with its free plunge is a photographer’s favorite.
+Flanked by lush tropical flora, this post card waterfall with its free plunge tends to draw photographers.

 In addition to scenic allure, that cove behind the falls is also rumored to be where King Kamehameha buried his father’s bones.